- As low as $381/Night

 The Neighborhood:

-Visitors can shop for tailored menswear at Indigo & Cotton located directly next door and across from the apartment; indulge in the city’s most beautiful bakery – Sugar Bakeshop - located just across the street from the rental; and peruse the selection of handmade bags and leather goods at J. Stark, just down the block.
+Visitors can shop for tailored menswear at Indigo & Cotton located directly next door and across from the apartment; indulge in the city’s most impressive bakery – Sugar Bakeshop - located just across the street from the rental; and peruse the selection of handmade bags and leather goods at J. Stark, just down the block.

 Getting Around:

 We are only 3 blocks from Upper King Street, so most guests prefer to walk and discover the city.
 The beach is 15 mins. away by car.
 There is also a complimentary shuttle offered by the city that runs along King Street (3 blocks away) to trendy stops.
-Bicycle units are available close by or you might savor trying a pedicab taxi.
+Bicycle units are available close by or you might appreciate trying a pedicab taxi.
 We offer complimentary parking on site or in the lot we manage across the street.

 Other Things to Note: